twinkarma/chastesweep/README.md

 You will be using the image you've just pulled to do the building and running of the code using the `exec` command as shown above.

-Note: As you will only be using the container for replying on build dependency, you will not need to modify the image during development which needs admin permission.
+Note: As you will only be using the container for its build dependency, you will not need to modify the image during development and so should not need admin permission.

 ### 4. Preparing your code